-The Tourist Route at the Wieliczka Salt Mine
+The Tourist Route map

 The Tourist Route takes you down to the third level of the mine, approximately 64 to 135 meters (210 to 443 feet) underground.